InformaticsMatters/squonk/StructureDatabases.md

 * PDB ligands
 * Chemspace

-The code for the loaders is in the rdkit-databases module.
+The code and configuration for the loaders is in the rdkit-lib module.
+At some stage it may be broken out into a separate module.

 ## Loading data